Don’t Fly Tip Your Old Bathroom – Recycle!

 How to dispose of an old bathroom suite

 If you are using a builder then it’s likely they will charge you to dispose of your old bathroom suite.
 This is because many recycling centres charge for the disposal of construction waste and items such as baths, sinks and toilets.

 However, if you are disposing of your old bathroom yourself, there are number of ways you can get rid of it:

 - Take it to your nearest recycling centre where it will be weighed and you will be charged based on the weight of the items.
 They will accept toilets, basins, baths, taps, old tiles and plasterboard etc.

 - Separate out the metal from your recyclables and sell it to a local scrap dealer.
 This will allow you to make a small profit on the disposal of your waste from your refurbishment.
-Copper pipework, taps and radiators sell well.
+Copper pipework, taps and radiators all sell well.

-- Put your items on Ebay.
+- Put your items on eBay.
 Many people are happy to buy used bathroom suites, especially if they are traditional cast iron or free-standing baths.
 You may also contact a dealer in household items who will come and collect free of charge.

 - If you get a skip, check the disposal licence of the operator to ensure they are taking the waste to council run approved disposal sites.